avillaq/avillaq/README.md

   <div align="left">

   I'm Alexander!
 I'm a student of System Engineering at National University of San Agustin (UNSA) in Peru.
-I'm aiming to become a skilled Backend🖥️ and Frontend🎨 Developer, with a growing interest in machine learning🤖 and cybersecurity🛡️.
+I'm aiming to become a skilled Backend🖥️ and Frontend🎨 Developer, with a growing interest in data science🤖 and cybersecurity🛡️.
   <br>
   I'm passionate about making open-source more accessible, creating software💻 and tools to help people🤝, and building a community.
   </div>